cirruslabs/cirrus-ci-docs/docs/guide/programming-tasks.md

 With Starlark, it's possible to generate parts of the configuration dynamically based on some external conditions: by [making an HTTP request](#http) to check the previous build status or by [parsing files inside the repository](#fs) to pick up some common settings (for example, parse `package.json` to see if it contains `lint` script and generate a linting task).

-Even more importantly: with the [module loading](#module-loading) you can re-use other people's code to avoid wasting time on things written from scratch.
+And with the [module loading](#module-loading), you can re-use other people's code to avoid wasting time on things written from scratch.
 For example, there are official [task helpers](https://github.com/cirrus-modules/helpers) available that reduce the boilerplate when generating tasks:

 ```python